delebash/Dans-Programming-Error-Notes/Webpack-Typscript Error Notes.md

 2)Or use babel to transform the code.
 In either case the code is transpiled to ES5

+**Module build failed: Error: Final loader didn't return a Buffer or String**

+Check you tsconfig for typo's such as missing comma, webstorm my not show an error so you have to manually look

 **Cannot find module**

+For foundation change last line

+FROM:

+    declare module "Foundation" {
+    export = Foundation;
+    }
+TO:

+    declare module "foundation-sites" {
+      export default Foundation;
+    }

 http://jssoup.blogspot.com/2015/06/how-to-use-external-modulelibrary-in.html.

 For libs like foundation where the d.ts file is wrong and not giving correct info to locate //lib or module // Although there were errors, the greeter.js file is still created. // You can use TypeScript even if there are errors in your code.
 But in this case, // TypeScript is warning that your code will likely not run as expected.